hbkworld/streaming-spec/complex_types.md

 # Measured Data and Meta Information

-HBM Streaming Protocol differentiates between meta information and measured data.
+HBK Streaming Protocol differentiates between meta information and measured data.
 The meta information describes a stream or signal and tells how to interprete the measured data of a signal.

-For both there is a header telling the signal id the measured data or meta information belongs to.
-If the data is related to the stream or device the signal id is 0.
+For both meta information and measured data there is a header which includes a signal id telling to which signal they belong to.
+If the data is related to the stream the signal id is 0.
 In addition, this header contains length information.
-If the content is not understood, the parser can step to the next header and proceed with processing.
-This is usefull if the stream contains information, the client is not aware of.
+If content is not understood, the parser can read over to the next header and proceed with processing.
+This is useful if the stream contains information the client is not aware of.

 ## Stream Specific Meta Information

 Everything concerning the whole device or the stream.
 Examples:

 * Available Signals
-* Device status information
+* Device status information (SG: what are these)

 ## Signal Specific Meta Information

 Everything describing the signal.
 Examples:

-* Endianness of the binary data transferred.
+* Endianness of the binary data transferred,
-* Signal name
+* Signal name,
 * Signal unit information